okami101/vuetify-admin/docs/guide/README.md

 * [Vue CLI Plugin](getting-started.md) : for immediate start.
 * [Tutorial](tutorial.md) : follow this quick tutorial if you want a good starting point.
 * [API Platform](api-platform.md) : tutorial with advanced backend API for more real use case.
-* [Laravel Vuetify Admin](laravel.md) : for complete top to bottom development experience with Laravel backend.
+* [Laravel Admin](laravel.md) : for complete top to bottom development experience with Laravel backend.

 **Resources builder :**